 - If you face any problem during the examination contact the education team at [email protected] or [email protected]

 - One important concept which can be asked in small question or in theory way is from Unit Linked Contracts.

 - A big question can be asked from profit testing (CH- 27& 28) to show how profit testing can be used to calculate premiums, set reserves, calculating fund values at end of the year, NPV of profit, profit margin, etc.

 Some General Advice:

-- During the exam, solve questions which you know first and do not get stuck up in one question, move to another if you are not able to solve one.
+- During the exam, solve questions that you know first and do not get stuck up in one question, move to another if you are not able to solve one.

 - Focus on theory as much as you are focusing on practical.
-Do not leave theory for end, make your notes as you study.
-Theory and small question (2-5 marks) may add up to 20 marks.
+Do not leave theory for the end, make your notes as you study.
+Theory and small questions (2-5 marks) may add up to 20 marks.

-- Another advice would be to learn formulae which will make your concepts clear, so try to understand and derive them.
+- Another piece of advice would be to learn formulae that will make your concepts clear, so try to understand and derive them.
 Do not rely on tables for basic formulae completely.